The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-It is important to note that revised penalty legislation was introduced in FA 2007, Sch 24 and FA 2008, Sch 41, and one of these penalties will normally be levied by HMRC rather than the civil invasion penalty.
-The following penalties could be imposed by HMRC under the revised rules:
+It is important to note that current penalty legislation was introduced in FA 2007, Sch 24 and FA 2008, Sch 41, and one of these penalties will normally be levied by HMRC rather than the civil invasion penalty.
+The following penalties could be imposed by HMRC under the current rules:

-A penalty for evading VAT was introduced in FA 1985, s 13 (subscription sensitive) for cases where it can be proven that the sole proprietor, partnership’s or company’s conduct involves dishonesty.
+A penalty for evading VAT was introduced in respect of cases where it can be proven that the sole proprietor, partnership’s or company’s conduct involves dishonesty.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 There are several sets of provisions in the Taxes Acts which relate to ‘close’ companies, most of which are anti-avoidance measures aiming to catch transactions between those companies affected and their owners, where there may otherwise be a tax advantage.
 Broadly speaking, most owner-managed or

 IntroductionUK tax must be withheld on UK payments including:•interest•royalties•rental incomeWithholding tax may be reduced under double tax treaties (DTT) or European directives, both of which may be subject to making a formal claim.This guidance note outlines the rules for UK withholding tax, and